BULL RUN, VA

 Hatch made a dashing assault on what he believed to be the

-retreating army of Jackson, and encountered Hood and Evans of
+retreating army of Jackson, and encountered Hood and Evans

 Longstreet's command advancing to meet him.
 After a sharp